BensGits/Ansible-mc-series/01-Introduction/02-Installation.md

   $ pip3 install ansible --user

 ```
-**Script to add user, password and enable password authentication**
+**Script to add user, password and enable password authentication in the remote nodes**

 ```
 #!/bin/bash